-Nominate your beloved active or Veteran military personnel for a “Soldier Spotlight” during our 2018 It’s a Wonderful Life: Live in Chicago!
+Nominate your beloved active or Veteran military personnel, including ROTC, for a “Soldier Spotlight” during our 2019 It’s a Wonderful Life: Live in Chicago!

-During each performance, we honor one serviceman or servicewoman with a short personal tribute, a projected photo, and two (2) complimentary tickets.
+During each performance, we honor one service person with a short personal tribute, a projected photo, and two (2) complimentary tickets.
 This makes for an incredible holiday present to your loved one and family.

 Examples from previous “Soldier Spotlight” tributes

 SFC Gary J Vasquez was a member of the 7th Special Forces Group of the United States Army.

 He was killed in action in Afghanistan at the age of 33.